-Our mortgage calculator (also called a mortgage repayment calculator) shows you how big a mortgage you can afford based on your financial means, and lets you know what the monthly payment will be on your home if you decide to buy.
+Our mortgage calculator shows you how big a mortgage you can afford based on your financial means, and lets you know what the monthly payment will be on your home if you decide to buy.
 Read on to see how our mortgage calculator works.

 To calculate the cost of mortgaging your home, follow these steps: